ruf-io/mz_shop_demo/README.md

     SELECT * FROM item_pageviews ORDER BY pageviews DESC LIMIT 10;
     ```

-    If you re-run it a few times you should see the pageview counts changing as new data comes in and is materialized in realtime.
+    If you re-run it a few times you should see the pageview counts changing as new data comes in and gets materialized in real time.

 7. Let's create some more materialized views:

-    Purchase Summary:
+    **Purchase Summary:**

     ```sql
     CREATE MATERIALIZED VIEW purchase_summary AS